UBL Format Guide: Understanding the Peppol Invoice XML Structure

 10. Frequently asked questions

-UBL (Universal Business Language) is an XML-based standard maintained by OASIS for electronic business documents.
+UBL (Universal Business Language) is an XML-based file format maintained by OASIS for electronic business documents.
 It is the required format for Peppol e-invoicing in Europe.
 UBL defines a structured way to represent invoices, credit notes, and other documents so they can be exchanged between different systems without manual re-entry.
+UBL files have the .xml extension.

 What version of UBL does Peppol use?